mtb-io/dextools-bookmarklet/README.md

 1. Click the bookmarklet
 2. Enter any token contract address
-3. For 0x addresses, you'll be prompted to choose between Apechain (1) or Ethereum (2)
+3. For 0x addresses, you'll be prompted to choose between:
+   - Apechain (1)
+   - Ethereum (2)
+   - Polygon (3)
 4. TON addresses (starting with either "EQ" or "UQ") are automatically detected
 5. Get redirected to DEXTools with the correct chain automatically selected